 Data written into either buffer 1 or buffer 2 can be programmed into the main memory.
 A 1-byte opcode, 83H for buffer 1 or 86H for buffer 2, must be clocked into the device.
-For the standard DataFlash page size (528-bytes), the opcode must be followed by three address bytes consist of two don't care bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory to be written and 10 don't care bits.
-To perform a buffer to main memory page program with built-in erase for the binary page size (512-bytes), the opcode 83H for buffer 1 or 86H for buffer 2, must be clocked into the device followed by three address bytes consisting of three don't care bits 12 page address bits (A20 - A9) that specify the page in the main memory to be written and nine don't care bits.
-When a low-to-high transition occurs on the \overline{CS} pin, the part will first erase the selected page in main memory (the erased state is a logic 1) and then program the data stored in the buffer into the specified page in main memory.
-Both the erase and the programming of the page are internally self-timed and should take place in a maximum time of t{EP} .
+For the standard DataFlash page size (528 bytes), the opcode must be followed by three address bytes consist of 1 don't care bit, 13 page address bits (PA12 - PA0) that specify the page in the main memory to be written, and 10 don't care bits.
+To perform a buffer to main memory page program with built-in erase for the binary page size (512 bytes), the 83H opcode for buffer 1 or 86H opcode for buffer 2 must be clocked into the device, followed by three address bytes consisting of 2 don't care bits, 13 page address bits (A21 - A9) that specify the page in the main memory to be written, and 9 don't care bits.
+When a low-to-high transition occurs on the \overline{CS} pin, the part will first erase the selected page in main memory (the erased state is a logic one) and then program the data stored in the buffer into the specified page in main memory.
+The erase and the programming of the page are internally self-timed, and should take place in a maximum time of t{EP} .
 During this time, the status register and the RDY/ \overline{BUSY} pin will indicate that the part is busy.

-7.3 Buffer to Main Memory Page Program without Built-in Erase
+5.3 Buffer to Main Memory Page Program without Built-in Erase

 A previously-erased page within main memory can be programmed with the contents of either buffer 1 or buffer 2.
-A 1-byte opcode, 88H for buffer 1 or 89H for buffer 2, must be clocked into the device.
-For the standard DataFlash page size (528-bytes), the opcode must be followed by three address bytes consist of two don't care bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory to be written and 10 don't care bits.
-To perform a buffer to main memory page program without built-in erase for the binary page size (512-bytes), the opcode 88H for buffer 1 or 89H for buffer 2, must be clocked into the device followed by three address bytes consisting of three don't care bits, 12 page address bits (A20 - A9) that specify the page in the main memory to be written and nine don't care bits.
+A one-byte opcode, 88H for buffer 1 or 89H for buffer 2, must be clocked into the device.
+For the standard DataFlash page size (528 bytes), the opcode must be followed by three address bytes that consist of 1 don't care bit, 13 page address bits (PA12 - PA0) that specify the page in the main memory to be written, and 10 don't care bits.
+To perform a buffer to main memory page program without built-in erase for the binary page size (512 bytes), the 88H opcode for buffer 1 or 89H opcode for buffer 2 must be clocked into the device, followed by three address bytes consisting of 2 don't care bits, 13 page address bits (A21 - A9) that specify the page in the main memory to be written, and 9 don't care bits.
 When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part will program the data stored in the buffer into the specified page in the main memory.
-It is necessary that the page in main memory that is being programmed has been previously erased using one of the erase commands (Page Erase or Block Erase).
-The programming of the page is internally self-timed and should take place in a maximum time of t_p .
-During this time, the status register and the RDY/ $\overline{\text{BUSY}}$ pin will indicate that the part is busy.
+It is necessary that the page in main memory being programmed has been previously erased using one of the erase commands (page erase or block erase).
+The programming of the page is internally self-timed, and should take place in a maximum time of t_p .
+During this time, the status register and the RDY/BUSY pin will indicate that the part is busy.

-7.4 Page Erase
+5.4 Page Erase